-While in Normal Mode, press and hold the SET key for at least three seconds to enter the Set Mode.
+While in Normal Mode, press and hold the SET key for at least three seconds (until it beeps) to enter the Set Mode.
 The first setting will begin flashing.
-You can press the SET key again to skip any step, as defined below.
+You can press the SET key again to advance to the next step, as defined below.